raphaelschwinger/cone_reconstruction/docs/project-documentation.md

   - **GOTRUN** [[7]](#7):
     Generic Object Tracking Using Regression Networks (GOTRUN) is a Deep Learning based tracking algorithm.
 GOTRUN is significantly faster than previous methods that use neural networks for tracking.
 The tracker uses a simple feed-forward network without any online training, and it can track generic objects at 100 fps.

 After testing the tracking algorithms extensively we found out that `CSRT` performed best on our generated video files.
 Since even the results of `CSRT` were not very convincing and we could not get any real world data where further optimization would be required anyway we tried tracking a color object.
-Therefor we colored ether the whole car red or added a red-colored cylinder on top of the racecar to make the tracking even more accurate.
+Therefore we colored ether the whole car red or added a red-colored cylinder on top of the racecar to make the tracking even more accurate.
 Then we only had to apply a color filter of the image and retrieve the 2D coordinates of the center of the filtered portion.

 <div style="page-break-after: always;"></div>